 HE Award Selection Guidelines and Criteria

 Eligibility.
-Any hydrography-qualified individual or hydrographic team involved with overseeing, managing, or conducting hydrographic projector filed work across any of the hydrography disciplines over the past 12 months or over more than one calendar year is eligible for HE Award nomination.
+Any hydrography-qualified individual or hydrographic team involved with overseeing, managing, or conducting hydrographic project field work across any of the hydrography disciplines over the past 12 months or over more than one calendar year is eligible for HE Award nomination.
 In cases where project details cannot be released within one year, applications for previous projects are permissible.

 Nominations.
-Any individual or group within the SSSI, HC, Australasian Hydrographic Society, New Zealand Institute of Surveyors (NZIS), or any company/organisation employing hydrographic surveyors of hydrographic teams, can submit one or more nominations for the HE Award each year.
+Any individual or group within the SSSI, HC, Australasian Hydrographic Society, Spatial & Survey New Zealand (S+SNZ), or any company/organisation employing hydrographic surveyors or hydrographic teams, can submit one or more nominations for the HE Award each year.